Adminisnyator/SandboxRenderer/readme.md

-# Your average trans fem to raylib enjoyer gpu shader pipeline.
+# Your average trans fem python enthusiast to raylib enjoyer gpu shader pipeline.
 This is a small rendering and audio playing demo.

 ## Goals: